aaronj1335/aaronj1335.github.com/_posts/2012-08-29-triangles.md

 ### the problem

-this design may seem harmless, like it's leveraging mv\* concepts with the views and the models, but the problem is we have not isolated application state in the model layer. there should be one and only one place where the page tracks what e-mail is currently selected.
+this design may seem harmless, like it's leveraging mv\* concepts with the views and the models, but the problem is we have not isolated application state in the model layer. the page should track which e-mail is selected in one and only one place.

 as we'll see, leaving state around like this makes things complicated as the application grows.